Ojos Así

-"Ojos Así" is a song by Colombian singer-songwriter Shakira from her fourth studio album, Dónde Están los Ladrones?
+"Ojos Así" is a song by Colombian singer Shakira from her fourth studio album, Dónde Están los Ladrones?
 (1998).
-An Arabic pop song, the lyrics tell of the singer traveling the world but not having seen eyes like her lover's.
-It was released as the album's fifth single in October 1999 by Sony Discos.
+Infused with nuances of Arabic pop, the lyrics tell of the singer traveling the world but not having seen eyes like her lover's.
+It was released as the album's fifth single in October 1999 by Sony Music Colombia.
 It was written by Shakira, composed and produced by her, Pablo Flores, and Javier Garza.
-The song was later adapted into English by Gloria Estefan as "Eyes Like Yours" and included on her studio album Laundry Service (2001).
+The song was later adapted into English by Gloria Estefan as "Eyes Like Yours" and included on her first English studio album Laundry Service (2001).

 Music critics praised "Ojos Así" as one of the album's best tracks.
 "Eyes Like Yours", however, was met with a less favorable reception, with reviewers commenting that it paled compared to the original.
 At the inaugural Latin Grammy Awards in 2000, "Ojos Así" won Best Female Pop Vocal Performance and received a Broadcast Music, Inc. (BMI) Latin Award in 2002.

 An accompanying music video that depicts Shakira performing the song in front of a crowd and belly dancing was nominated in the category of Latin Grammy Award for Best Short Form Music Video in 2000.
 The song was included in the set list for the Tour Anfibio (2000), Tour of the Mongoose (2002–03), and The Sun Comes Out World Tour (2010–11).
 Shakira also performed an acoustic version of the song for her first live album, MTV Unplugged (2000).
 It ranked on several charts in Europe and was a top-ten hit on the Billboard Latin Pop Airplay chart in the United States.